-We are living through unprecedented times, this much is obvious.
+It’s obvious we are living through unprecedented times.
 What’s more ambiguous is what people and organizations are supposed to do in a situation like this.
 It’s often said that character is built during hard times, and it is challenges like our current one which define one’s true character.
 The global response to COVID-19 has been remarkable, showing heart-warming stories of cooperation, understanding, and human connection.

-And by now, you’ve probably heard what a multitude of companies are doing in response to the crisis — the actions they are taking and what they are promising to do.
+By now, you’ve probably seen what a multitude of companies are doing in response to the crisis — the actions they are taking and what they are promising to do.
 The purpose of this post is to show people that you are not alone and that Celayix is doing all it can to help our people, our customers, and the wider community.

 What’s clear to see as a result of COVID-19 is how a pandemic like this affects different types of businesses and industries.
 Service-intensive, customer facing industries have had no choice but to either close their doors temporarily, or furlough staff.